 Is Being A Merchant On The MATCH List The End Of The World?

-So the lesson in all of this is that it’s best to avoid getting on the MATCH list in the first place.
-Understand all the reasons you might be put on the list, and do your best to avoid them.
+So the lesson here is that it’s best to avoid getting on the MATCH list in the first place.
+Understand all the reasons you might be put on the list and do your best to avoid them.
 Payment cards are increasingly becoming the primary way consumers pay for goods and services; not being able to take payments this way could mean the end of your business.
 So be careful!

 Have you had experience with the MATCH list?
 We’re interested in hearing from you.
 Leave us a note below.